Medicine Bowls (a.k.a Browns River Falls), Courtenay, Comox Valley, BC

-No offence to the Comox Valley, but from our brief experience there I wouldn’t be surprised if, from time to time, visitors might find themselves with an hour or two to kill and wondering what to do with it.
-Well wonder no more, because have we got the solution for you!
-It’s called the Medicine Bowls, a beautiful set of waterfalls and interesting rock formations that are worth the visit—no matter how exciting (or not) your alternatives may be.
+No offense to the Comox Valley, but from our brief experience there I wouldn’t be surprised if, from time to time, visitors might find themselves wondering what to do with a couple hours to kill.
+Well wonder no more!
+The answer is called the Medicine Bowls (also known as Browns River Falls).
+They’re a beautiful set of waterfalls and interesting rock formations, a can’t miss attraction that too many visitors miss out on.

 And here’s what the turn off looks like: